ad-thor/Unity_Plugin/Unity Integration Guide.md

  Get Interstitial Ad
  First,you should Call (loadInterstitialWithSlotId) method get Interstitial！ Then On his success delegate method invokes (showInterstitia） method
-@param slot_id         AppoService AD ID
+@param slot_id         Cloud Tech AD ID
  */
-public static void preloadInterstitialAD(string slot_id)
+public static void preloadInterstitialWithSlotId(string slot_id)

 /**
 show showInterstitial	you should call it in the loadInterstitialWithSlotId delegate function.